yegor256/blog/_posts/2014/jul/2014-07-31-travis-and-rultor.md

 ## Scenario #3: Release to RubyGems

 [jekyll-github-deploy](https://github.com/yegor256/jekyll-github-deploy)
-is a Ruby gem that [automates deployment of Jekyll sites to Github Pages]({% pst 2014/jun/2014-06-24-jekyll-github-deploy %}).
+is a Ruby gem that [automates deployment of Jekyll sites to GitHub Pages]({% pst 2014/jun/2014-06-24-jekyll-github-deploy %}).
 [@leucos](https://github.com/leucos) submitted a pull request [#4](https://github.com/yegor256/jekyll-github-deploy/pull/4)
 with a new feature.
 The request was merged successfully into `master` branch.